97alexlo/social-media-app-server/README.md

 # Social Media App Server
+https://social-media-app-client-six.vercel.app \
 (Screenshots below if link doesn't work) \
-https://social-media-app-client-six.vercel.app \
+\
-The backend portion of a responsive social media application that works with [Social Media App Client](https://github.com/97alexlo/social-media-app-client), created as a personal project
+The backend portion of a responsive social media application that works with [Social Media App Client](https://github.com/97alexlo/social-media-app-client), created as a personal project \
+\
+Note: For the app to work in Safari, Prevent Cross Site Tracking must be disabled

 ## Features
 * Images uploaded to AWS S3 and also deleted from S3 (when a post is deleted)